 Day 3: Newport to Florence (50 miles)

-All along this coast, lighthouses once helped mariners navigate the Pacific's rough waters.
-Automated beacons made these structures obsolete, but the public can visit nine, including Newport's Yaquina Bay Lighthouse.
-Although the lighthouse is currently closed, you can still see the unusual structure — a two-story house with a light perched upon its roof — from the outside.
-It's a short drive across the Yaquina Bay Bridge to the quarter-mile, paved Yaquina Bay Estuary Trail, where shorebirds gorge on crabs and clams at low tide.
+All along this coast, lighthouses once helped mariners navigate the Pacific’s rough waters.
+Automated beacons made these structures obsolete, but the public can visit nine of them, including Newport’s Yaquina Bay Lighthouse.
+The unique structure — a two-story house with a light perched upon its roof — is open daily from 12 to 4 p.m. for self-guided tours (Wednesday-Sunday only in the off-season).
+It’s a short drive across the Yaquina Bay Bridge to the quarter-mile, paved Yaquina Bay Estuary Trail, where shorebirds gorge on crabs and clams at low tide.

 About a mile north of the artsy town of Yachats (pronounced Yah-hots) do a little shopping at three worth-the-stop galleries — Earthworks, Touchstone and Wave — selling jewelry, paintings, photography and pottery by Oregon artists and makers.
 Also wander around Yachats’ picturesque downtown, with its funky shops, art galleries and eateries.
 For lunch grab a picnic table at Luna Sea Fish House and feast on fresh steamer clams and fried lingcod.